syncfusion-content/blazor-docs/blazor/treegrid/columns/column-menu.md

 ---
 layout: post
-title: Column Menu in Blazor TreeGrid Component | Syncfusion
+title: Column Menu in Blazor Tree Grid Component | Syncfusion
-description: Checkout and learn here all about column menu in Syncfusion Blazor TreeGrid component and much more details.
+description: Checkout and learn here all about column menu in Syncfusion Blazor Tree Grid component and much more details.
 platform: Blazor
 control: Tree Grid
 documentation: ug
 ---

-# Column menu in Blazor TreeGrid Component
+# Column menu in Blazor Tree Grid Component

 The column menu has options to integrate features like sorting, filtering, and autofit.
 It will show a menu with the integrated feature when users click on multiple icon of the column.
 To enable column menu, define the [ShowColumnMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.SfTreeGrid~ShowColumnMenu.html) property as true.